After uploading files to an assistant, there are two interfaces you can use to chat with the assistant:

 Chat with an assistant

-To chat with a Pinecone assistant, use the chat_assistant endpoint.
+You can chat with a Pinecone assistant through the standard chat interface.
 It returns either a JSON object or a text stream.

 This is the recommended way to chat with an assistant, as it offers more functionality and control over the assistant’s responses and references.
-However, if you need your assistant to be OpenAI-compatible or need inline citations, use the chat_completion_assistant endpoint.
+However, if you need your assistant to be OpenAI-compatible or need inline citations, use the OpenAI-compatible chat interface.

 The content parameter in the request cannot be empty.